 - If the play becomes aggressive or unsafe, stop CDP.
 You can say, “This isn’t safe so we are going to stop playing now.
 We will try again tomorrow.”
 Then be sure that you do try again the next day.
 Your child will learn from this experience.

-- Ignore less serious problems (arguing, whining or bossy play) by pausing your play and turning away.
+- Ignore less serious behaviors (arguing, whining or bossy play) by pausing your play and turning away.
 Begin again only when the unwanted behavior stops.
-The basic idea is to ignore minor misbehavior (as long as it is safe).
+The basic idea is to ignore minor misbehavior (as long as it is safe to do so).

 - Praise good behavior as soon as it resumes.
-The idea is: Catch your child being good!
+The idea is to catch your child being good!